Discover Mr. Wright

 Don’t-Miss Moment: On the Taliesin estate is the oldest Wright-designed building in Wisconsin: The Romeo and Juliet Windmill.
 This tower was designed to provide water to his sisters’ progressive boarding school that resided on the estate, known as the Hillside Home School.
 The windmill has a shorter section and a taller section, an ode to the star-crossed lovers’ embrace.

 There are other houses and properties designed by Wright in the Greater Madison area.
 Although the majority are privately-owned and cannot be entered, the exterior provides insight into Wright’s various architectural styles.
-See the map below for more information on their locations.
+This map has more information on their locations.

 FRANK LLOYD WRIGHT TRAIL

 Frank Lloyd Wright lived in Madison and attended the University of Wisconsin-Madison.
 His family home Taliesin, is located in nearby Spring Green, and is a very popular attraction for visitors to our area.
 Madison is also home to the new Frank Lloyd Wright trail which helps visitors understand the evolution of the work of this very important American architect.
-Madison and the surrounding area are home to many Frank Lloyd Wright designed buildings—the Monona Terrace® Community and Convention Center, the Unitarian Meeting House as well as many private homes.
-If you would like more, there is also a great city tour that delves specifically in to the Wright connection in Madison.
+Madison and the surrounding area are home to many Frank Lloyd Wright-designed buildings—the Monona Terrace® Community and Convention Center, the Unitarian Meeting House as well as many private homes.